-Our building will be closed to the public beginning Monday, March 16 in order to keep participants, staff and visitors healthy and safe.
+Our building has been closed to the public since Monday, March 16, 2020 in order to keep participants, staff and visitors healthy and safe.
 During this time, Mi Casa and our partners will continue to provide support to our participants, via phone and online as best we can.
 We know our community is counting on us to support their professional, employment, and business needs, especially at this difficult time.
 Please know we are here for you.

 We know there can be a lot of uncertainty and stress during these times, so have we been compiling a list of community resources.
 Please refer to these resources and don’t hesitate to reach out to anyone on our staff if you have questions.
 If there is a resource you need that is not covered on this list, please contact us and we will do our best to find information for you.
 This information is consistently changing, and we will update it as frequently as possible.

 Updated: March 5, 2021

 Small Business Emergency Relief Fund | SBERF application to eligible businesses with revenues up to $5 million.
 In accordance with SB-20B-001, first award funds will be awarded to all eligible small business with annual revenues of $2.5 million or less before we can consider funding any other businesses.

 COVID-19 Funding Resources | A free, curated list of thousands of funding sources at the national, state, regional, and local levels designed to support small businesses in accessing capital to recover from COVID-19.
 The opening page captures programs that are available nationally.
 Visitors then only need to enter a ZIP code of interest to see which programs their area may be eligible.
 The information is current as of the date of publication, so resource availability may change over time.

 Paycheck Protection Program | The Paycheck Protection Program (PPP) provides loans to help businesses keep their workforce employed during the Coronavirus (COVID-19) crisis.
 Borrowers may be eligible for PPP loan forgiveness.